amitksinhaz/BikeSharingPrediction/README.md

 # Predicting Bike Sharing Patterns

 In this project, we will get to build a neural network from scratch to carry out a prediction problem on a real dataset made available by UCI Machine Learning Database.
-By building a neural network from the ground up, we will have a much better understanding of following topics:
+By building a neural network from the ground up, we will have a much better understanding of the following topics:

 * gradient descent
 * backpropagation